Skip to content

 Script Breakdown

 First an asynchronous function is defined that takes a request and response object pair and the sdk object as parameters.
-The script will execute everytime an in-scope response passes through the proxy.

 js